Azure-Samples/semantic-kernel-rag-chat/README.md

     );
     ```

-    Then, update the builder code where we instantiate the Semantic Kernel.
+    Then, update the builder code where we instantiate the kernel.
 We can remove the OpenAI embedding generation service and the Qdrant memory store from the builder, and replace them with the Azure Cognitive Search memory that we just created.

     ```csharp
     IKernel kernel = new KernelBuilder()